Andrea Mantegna: Work in Mantua

 In 1488, Mantegna was called by Pope Innocent VIII to paint frescoes in a chapel Belvedere in the Vatican.
 This series of frescoes, including a noted Baptism of Christ, was later destroyed by Pius VI in 1780.
 The pope treated Mantegna with less liberality than he had been used to at the Mantuan court; but all things considered, their connection, which ceased in 1500, was not unsatisfactory to either party.
 Mantegna also met the famous Turkish hostage Jem and carefully studied Rome's ancient monuments, but his impression of the city was a disappointing one overall.
 Returned to Mantua in 1490, he embraced again his more literary and bitter vision of antiquity, and entered in strong connection with the new Marchesa, the cultured and intelligent Isabella d'Este.
 However, Isabella was not pleased with his attempt of a portrait of her in 1493.
 She said that "the painter did it so badly that it has no features like our own".

 In what was now his city, he went on with the nine tempera pictures of the Triumphs of Caesar, which he had probably begun before his leaving for Rome, and which he finished around 1492.
-These superbly invented and designed compositions are gorgeous with the splendor of their subject matter, and with the classical learning and enthusiasm of one of the masters of the age.
-Considered Mantegna's finest work, they were sold in 1628 along with the bulk of the Mantuan art treasures to King Charles I of England.
+These superbly designed compositions are filled with the classical learning and enthusiasm of one of the masters of the age.
+Considered Mantegna's finest works, they were sold in 1628, along with the bulk of the Mantuan art treasures to King Charles I of England.